PricelessToolkit/PirBOX-MAX/README.md

 > [!IMPORTANT]
 > The PirBOX LoRa module uses the sync word `0x1424`, which is equivalent to the CapiBridge's `0x12` sync word.

+The configuration file is self-explanatory, each setting is clearly commented.
+If you take a moment to read through the comments, everything should be clear without requiring further explanation.

 ```cpp

 /////////////////////////// LoRa Gateway Key ///////////////////////////